-This means that, even in cases where spouses mutually agree to the divorce, proof that the marriage has irretrievably broken down (two years’ separation) is still required.
-Moreover, petitions for divorce can only be presented to the court after a couple has been married for a year.
+This meant that, even in cases where spouses mutually agreed to the divorce, proof that the marriage had irretrievably broken down (two years’ separation) was still required.
+Moreover, petitions for divorce could only be presented to the court after a couple had been married for a year.

-A Bill (Divorce, Dissolution and Separation Bill [HL] 2019-21) entered Parliament on 7 January 2020.
-This new legislation seeks to reduce unnecessary family conflict and proposes big changes, such as replacing the requirement to give a fact (about behaviour or separation) with a statement of breakdown, abolishing the ability to contest a divorce, and allowing joint applications for divorce.
-Check the progress of the Bill through Parliament.
+No-fault divorce was introduced on 6 April 2022, when the Divorce, Dissolution and Separation Act 2020 came into force.
+This new act, applicable to marriages and civil partnerships, replaced the requirement to give a fact (about behaviour or separation) with a statement of breakdown, abolished the possibility to contest a divorce, and allows joint applications for divorce.

 Grounds for divorce in Scotland